helidon-io/helidon/docs/mp/guides/health.md

 2. Build the `HealthCheckResponse` with status `UP` after five seconds, else `DOWN`.
 3. Record the time at startup.
 <!--@mdc :: -->

-seconds, and you will see that the application is not ready:
+Build and run the application.
+Issue the curl command with -v within five seconds, and you will see that the application is not ready:

 ```shell [Terminal]